WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

 - Read these articles:

-- ARTICLE: Are Christians More Confident in Politics Than in Christ? – Unfortunately there is almost no distinction between how Christians and non-Christians are engaging in politics on social media.
-Name calling, condescending remarks and canceling family and friends is the norm.
-To combat our false sense of certainty and pride we should be slow to post and quick to pray while being more certain of your failures than others.
+- ARTICLE: Are Christians More Confident in Politics Than in Christ? – Unfortunately, there is almost no distinction between how Christians and non-Christians are engaging in politics on social media.
+Name-calling, condescending remarks, and canceling family and friends are the norm.
+To combat our false sense of certainty and pride we should be slow to post and quick to pray while being more certain of our own failures than others.

 - Watch these shows: